rebe83/sail/python101/lesson.md

 import library as lib
 # lib.function

-from library import function
+from library import function as fun
-# function
+# fun
 ```